BetterThanTomorrow/calva/docs/site/clojure-lsp.md

 If clojure-lsp fails to start with “Server initialization failed” messages, it could be because the path to your project contains non-ASCII characters, or that the system PATH variable has been corrupted.
 (Or something else, of course.)

-See this issue for some findings about it: https://github.com/BetterThanTomorrow/calva/issues/2251
+See this issue for some findings about it: [Issue #2251: Server initialization failed error](https://github.com/BetterThanTomorrow/calva/issues/2251)

 ## Related